lacoco-lab/lacoco-lab.github.io/courses/brain-2025/index.md

 * how and why do representations of language models align with brain imaging data of people comprehending language? (e.g., [Oota et al NeurIPS 2023](https://arxiv.org/pdf/2212.08094.pdf))

-* how can we use machine learning for mindreading: decoding thoughts and language from people's brain recordings, even when they aren't talking? (e.g., [Tang et al, Nat Neuro 2023](https://www.nature.com/articles/s41593-023-01304-9))
+* how can we use machine learning for mindreading: decoding thoughts and language from people's brain recordings, even when they aren't talking? (e.g., [Tang et al, Nat Neuro 2023](https://www.nature.com/articles/s41593-023-01304-9); [Littlejohn et al, Nat Neuro 2025](https://www.nature.com/articles/s41593-025-01905-6))

 * how do ConvNets and other computer vision architectures relate to the way the brain processes visual information? (e.g., [Zhuang et al, PNAS 2021](https://doi.org/10.1073%2Fpnas.2014196118))